 One of the advantages of Box over other cloud solution is the ability to have data that is not tied to an individual.
 This creates a problem when that person leaves OSU and data in their account was being used by other members of their team or department.
 The institutional or organizational folder solves this problem by assigning ownership to a system account.

 Every folder and file uploaded or created in Box is owned by an account.
 In most cases this will be the person responsible for uploading or creating the file or folder.
 The problem comes when that person departs OSU.
 After a period of time their account will be deleted from Box and along with it all the files and folders they owned.
 Some of that data may need to continue to be used by others at OSU, but unless ownership is transferred the data will be deleted.

 Because institutional or organization folders are owned by a system account, files and folders created or saved in these folders will not be deleted when the creating person's account goes away.
 Every file or folder created in an institutional or organizational folder is owned by the system account no matter who created it.

 Any college, department, unit, or organization at OSU that requires a folder can setup or request one.
-See FAQ "How do I setup or request an institutional or organizational folder?".
+See FAQ "How do I setup an institutional or organizational folder?".